oracle-samples/oltrain/content/posts/olam/post-1/index.md

 ## Details

-These guides provide instructions for installing a single-host Oracle Linux Automation Manager 2 deployment.
+Oracle Linux Automation Manager is a task engine and web-based graphical user interface (GUI) for scheduling and running Oracle Linux Automation Engine playbooks against inventories of remote hosts.
+This suite of tools allows administrators to easily manage their IT infrastructure and complete repetitive tasks in a known and predictable manner, avoiding common manual-based administration issues.

+The Oracle Linux Automation Engine is a tool for managing and running administration tasks using code-based infrastructure as Code (IaC) YAML definition files called playbooks.
+These playbooks include instructional tasks such as deploying software, configuring systems, and orchestrating upgrades and updates.

 ### Objectives

-In this lab, you'll learn how to:
+In this tutorial, you'll learn how to:

 - Enable the Oracle Linux DNF repository
 - Set the firewall rules
-- Download, install, and configure Oracle Linux Automation Manager
+- Download, install, and configure a single-host Oracle Linux Automation Manager

 ### Prerequisites

 - A system with Oracle Linux installed.